gusyj/gusyj.github.io/README.md

 > By [Gustouv Leck](https://Gusyj.com) &middot;

-**Beautiful jekyll** is a ready-to-use template to help you create a beautiful website quickly.
-Perfect for personal sites, blogs, or simple project websites.
-[Check out a demo](https://beautifuljekyll.com) of what you'll get after just two minutes.
-You can also look at [my personal website](https://Gusyj.com) or [my consulting website](https://attalitech.com) to see it in use, or see [examples of websites](http://beautifuljekyll.com/examples) other people created using this theme.
+**The Library** is a ready-to-use template to help you create an impactful website for non-profits, charities, and global organizations dedicated to empowering kids.
+Perfect for social initiatives, educational projects, and grassroots campaigns. to see the possibilities.
+You can also explore  other people created using this theme.

-**If you enjoy  the libraary, please consider [supporting me](https://github.com/sponsors/daattali).
+**If you enjoy  the libraary, please consider [supporting me](https://github.com/sponsors/gusyj).
 You'll also gain access to office hours and more features! ❤**

 ## Table of contents